Purple-crowned lorikeet

-The purple-crowned lorikeet (Parvipsitta porphyrocephala), (also known as the porphyry-crowned lorikeet, zit parrot, blue-crowned lorikeet, purple-capped lorikeet, lory, cowara, lorikeet, and purple-capped parakeet) is a lorikeet found in scrub and mallee of southern Australia.
+The purple-crowned lorikeet (Psitteuteles porphyrocephalus), (also known as the porphyry-crowned lorikeet, zit parrot, blue-crowned lorikeet, purple-capped lorikeet, lory, cowara, lorikeet, and purple-capped parakeet) is a lorikeet found in scrub and mallee of southern Australia.
 It is a small lorikeet distinguished by a purple crown, an orange forehead and ear-coverts, and a light blue chin and chest.

 Taxonomy

 The purple-crowned lorikeet was described by Lionel Dietrichsen in 1837 as Trichoglossus porphyrocephalus.
 His first description in 1832 used the name Psittacus purpureus, a name preoccupied by a description of another species.
 The specific epithet derived from the Ancient Greek words porphuros "purple" and kephalē "head".
 Alternate common names include porphyry-crowned lorikeet, Dietrichsen's lory, and Zit parrot, from its shrill call.

 Description

 Measuring around 15 cm (6 in) long, the male purple-crowned lorikeet is a small lorikeet with a dark purple crown, a yellow-orange forehead and ear-coverts, deepening to orange lores, and green upperparts, tinted bronze on the mantle and nape.
 The chin, chest and belly are a conspicuous powder blue, while the thighs and under-tail coverts are yellowish-green.
 The green tail has some orange-red coloration at the bases of the lateral feathers.
 The large crimson patches under the wings are visible when the bird is in flight.
 The small beak is black, the iris brown and the feet grey.
 The female is similar but has a darker iris, paler ear coverts and lacks the crimson patches.
 Immature birds are duller and lack the purple crown.

 Its call is a high-pitched loud tsit, as well as chattering while eating in treetops.
 Its call is lower pitched than the little lorikeet but higher than the musk lorikeet.